bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.9.3 [Beta]
+* v1.9.3 [7/24/23]
+    - Fixed bug where edges without any commands would not execute config commands after the first time they were edited in the UI
+    - Fixed bug where keyboard events would not be registered when the "always on top" checkbox was unchecked at startup
-    - Added 200ms interval between autonomy config commands for better stability
+    - Added 150ms interval between autonomy config commands for better stability
     - Improved accessory event logging

 * v1.9.2 [7/23/23]